-Today we live in a wireless world and many 1MORE fans have been clamoring for the company to release wireless headphones.
-The company listened and released the 1MORE Triple Driver BT in-ears, which we’ve had the chance to test out.
+Since then, 1MORE fans have been clamoring for the company to release wireless headphones and thus convinced the company to release the 1MORE Triple Driver BT in-ears, which we’ve had the chance to test out.

-As the name suggests, the Triple Driver BT in-ears feature the company’s triple driver technology as well as hi-res audio support for Android devices via Sony’s LDAC codec. iPhone users aren’t left out either, as the headphones are optimized for AAC.
+As the name suggests, the Triple Driver BT in-ears feature the company’s triple driver technology as well as hi-res audio support for Android devices via Sony’s LDAC codec.
+While they're great for Android devices iPhone users aren’t left out either, as the headphones are also optimized for AAC lossy digital audio compression.

 However, while the wired 1MORE Triple Driver in-ears represented a home run for the company, the 1MORE Triple Driver BTs have a few fundamental flaws that stop us recommending it to anyone but audiophiles.
 Here’s why.

 When the 1MORE Triple Driver BT in-ears first came out, they cost $199 / £130, which works out at around AU$350 if you can find a way to import them.